 I couldn’t. . ..
 I wouldn’t. . ..
 We’d put plans in place before, but he hadn’t acted on them.
 I listed several other performance-related issues and said no.

 Frustrated, he said, “This is the first job I’ve had where if I didn’t get along with people, I could still do well at my job.
 I feel like such a failure.”

-Steve was furious at first and then began to breakdown.
+Steve was furious at first and then began to break down.

-I told him, “Speaking from my heart, you are still valued and need to separate what is happening from who you are…It is up to you now to improve…90% don’t make it through the process, but others experience a career transformation.”
+I told him, “Speaking from my heart, you are still valued and need to separate what is happening from who you are…It is up to you how to improve…90% don’t make it through the process, but others experience a career transformation.”